grantiguess/redstringuireact/GIT_NATIVE_PROTOCOL.md

 # The Git-Native Semantic Web Protocol

+Note: This document contains earlier conceptual framing.
+For the current, single-source guide to how the system actually works today (files, services, UI flows), see `GIT_FEDERATION.md`.

 ## Executive Summary

 This protocol addresses the distributed knowledge systems challenge by implementing **real-time responsiveness**, **true decentralization**, and **distributed resilience** through hot-swappable Git provider plugins and rapid auto-commit architecture.